Dysthymic Disorder: Recognizing Depressive Symptoms

 Talking with a therapist can help persistent depressive disorder

 Appetite changes can be a common symptom of depression and may go both ways.
 Some people with PDD may struggle to eat enough to remain healthy, whereas others may overeat.
-Some of the foods people crave when anxious, stressed, or depressed may be unhealthy, which can lead to adverse health impacts and cause a desire to eat even when one is not hungry.
+Some of the foods people crave when anxious, stressed, or depressed may be unhealthy, which can lead to adverse health effects and cause a desire to eat even when one is not hungry.
 In some cases, over or undereating leads to weight loss or gain, which may have health impacts for some people.

 Insomnia or hypersomnia